-Housing Policy 4.6: Specific Allocation Of Land For Housing
+Specific Allocation Of Land For Housing

-4.6: The Brownfield sites: i) the former Chinese Delight restaurant and associated car park, on Preston Road, and ii) the former Standish Ambulance Station, on Glebe Road, are allocated for housing development to meet the Standish Housing Needs Assessment and address the imbalance of housing for local people in the Neighbourhood Area.
+4.6: The Brownfield sites: i) the former Chinese Delight restaurant and associated car park, on Preston Road, and ii) the former Standish Ambulance Station, on Glebe Road, are allocated for housing development to meet the conclusions of the Standish Housing Needs Assessment and address the imbalance of housing for people in the Neighbourhood Area.
 The sites should provide:

-i) accommodation for older people or

-ii) 100% affordable housing
+- i) accommodation for older people or - ii) 100% affordable housing

-Wigan Local Plan Core Strategy states that 'approximately 1,000' new homes can be constructed on 'Safeguarded Land' in Standish to assist with the overall housing requirement in the borough and to provide a choice in housing delivery in the borough.
+Wigan Local Plan Core Strategy states that 'approximately 1,000' new homes can be constructed on 'Safeguarded Land' in Standish to assist with the overall housing requirement in the borough and to provide a choice in housing delivery in Wigan.

-Since the Local Plan Core Strategy was adopted there have been 1,612 dwellings approved on the Safeguarded Land within Standish, between January 2014 and September 2017.
+Since the Local Plan Core Strategy was adopted, there have been 1,612 dwellings approved on the Safeguarded Land within Standish, between January 2014 and April 2018.
 This equates to around 10% of the total housing required across the borough of Wigan to 2026.